git-pushz/qr-tonic-landing/README.md

 - [ ] Extract texts to config
 - [ ] Takes all colors from the theme color palette
 - [ ] Extract colors palette to config
+- [ ] Have a standard px and py on containers in index.md